dege-diosg/dgVoodoo/README.md

 ## 3. How to compile

-dgVesa:                Can only be compiled with TASM with the included batch file, manually.
+<br>dgVesa</br>:                Can only be compiled with TASM with the included batch file, manually.<br>
-                       (Since real mode DOS version of TASM is required here, you must use 32 bit Windows or DosBox!) dgVoodoo.vxd           Can only be compiled with old version MASM (one from VS6 or VS2003) with the included batch file, manually. dgVoodoo.ovl           Can only be compiled with Watcom C++ compiler, with the included batch files, manually. dgVoodoo.exe           Use the attached MSVC solution and compile it with configurations 'Debug' or 'Release'. dgVoodooSetup.exe      Use the attached MSVC solution and compile it with configurations 'Debug' or 'Release'.
+                       (Since real mode DOS version of TASM is required here, you must use 32 bit Windows or DosBox!)<br>
+<br>dgVoodoo.vxd</br>           Can only be compiled with old version MASM (one from VS6 or VS2003) with the included batch file, manually.<br>
+<br>dgVoodoo.ovl</br>           Can only be compiled with Watcom C++ compiler, with the included batch files, manually.<br>
+<br>dgVoodoo.exe</br>           Use the attached MSVC solution and compile it with configurations 'Debug' or 'Release'.<br>
+<br>dgVoodooSetup.exe</br>      Use the attached MSVC solution and compile it with configurations 'Debug' or 'Release'.<br>
-Glide.dll              Use the attached MSVC solution and compile it with configurations 'Glide 211 Debug' or 'Glide 211 Release'.
+<br>Glide.dll</br>              Use the attached MSVC solution and compile it with configurations 'Glide 211 Debug' or 'Glide 211 Release'.<br>
-Glide2x.dll            Use the attached MSVC solution and compile it with configurations 'Glide 243 Debug' or 'Glide 243 Release'.
+<br>Glide2x.dll</br>            Use the attached MSVC solution and compile it with configurations 'Glide 243 Debug' or 'Glide 243 Release'.<br>

 Dege